 Medicines may be prescribed along with lifestyle changes.
 All medicines have some risks.
 You should be closely followed by a doctor when taking arthritis medicines.
 Cortisone injections into the shoulder joint may be helpful to alleviate pain.

 - Avoid staying in one position for too long.

 - Avoid positions or movements that place extra stress on your sore joints.

 - Change your home to make activities easier.
 For example, install grab bars in the shower, the tub, and near the toilet.

 - Eat a healthy diet rich in fruits and vegetables, which contain important vitamins and minerals, especially vitamin E.

 - Eat foods rich in omega-3 fatty acids.

 - Apply capsaicin cream over your painful joints.
 You may feel improvement after applying the cream for 3 to 7 days.

 If there is still significant pain and limitation of function despite all conservative treatment measures, surgery may be helpful.

-- Shoulder arthroplasty is indicated in advanced arthritis, and can be very effective in alleviating pain and restoring a functional range of motion.
+- Shoulder joint replacement (arthroplasty).is indicated in advanced arthritis.
+It can be very effective in alleviating pain and restoring a functional range of motion.